kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 [Kubeflow Trainer can be found here](https://github.com/kubeflow/trainer/blob/master/manifests/overlays/kubeflow-platform/kubeflow-trainer-roles.yaml#L17).
 All roles are aggregated in the `kubeflow-edit` cluster role after installing Kubeflow Manifests.

-##### Describe how the project is handling certificate rotation and mitigates any issues with certificates.
+##### Describe how the project is handling certificate rotation and mitigates any issues with certificates

 Kubeflow projects use [cert-manager to generate and rotate certificates](https://github.com/kubeflow/manifests/tree/master/common/cert-manager).
 Those certificates are used for validation and mutation webhooks across Kubeflow projects.
 Cert-manager